GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-elisa/index.md

 cannot do everything 100%&mdash;but that doesn't mean you shouldn't try.
 You won't ever be perfect, but strive for it anyway.

 You may get critical feedback, someone may say, "Hey, your product is not accessible!"
-Even after you've done so much work, even after you thought that you did everything.

-**Alexandra**: Simulators support a different learning style, to build empathy by interacting with your product facing some of the problems that disabled people may face, but that's not the same as experiencing your product with the accessibility tools they use every day.
+**Alexandra**: Simulators support a different learning style, demonstrating your product while facing some of the problems that disabled people may experience.
+But, that's not the same as experiencing your product with the accessibility tools they use every day.

 **Elisa**: Do I get mildly annoyed when people turn the sound off and read